-The USB7252C provides 30 programmable function pins (PF[31:2]).
+The USB7052 provides 30 programmable function pins (PF[31:2]).
 These pins can be configured to 4 predefined configurations via the CFG_STRAP[2:1] pins.
 These configurations are selected via external resistors on the CFG_STRAP[2:1] pins, as detailed in Table 3-4.
 Resistor values and combinations not detailed in Table 3-4 are reserved and should not be used.

-Note: CFG STRAP3 is not used and must be pulled-down to ground via a 200 k Ω resistor.
+Note: CFG STRAP3 is not used and can be left unconnected.